What is it?

 - High blood pressure.
 Taking reishi mushroom doesn't seem to lower blood pressure in people with only slightly high blood pressure.
 But it seems to lower blood pressure in people with more severe high blood pressure.

 - Lung cancer.
-Early research shows that taking reishi mushroom does not shrink lung tumors. but it seems to improve immune function and quality of life in people with lung cancer.
+Early research shows that taking reishi mushroom does not shrink lung tumors.
+But it might improve immune function and quality of life in people with lung cancer.

 - A sexually transmitted infection that can lead to genital warts or cancer (human papilloma virus or HPV).